zakaria1193/zap-gatsby/README.md

 - JSON descriptors folder using env var `ZAP_JSON_DESCRIPTORS_FOLDER`
 - Specify the `PATH_PREFIX` env var, if you intend to deploy to a subdirectory, such as `https://zakaria1193.github.io/zap-gatsby/`.
 This is optional, with the default path prefix being `/`.

-See [Feeding ZAP Documentation Data](#feeding-zap-documentation-data) for more details
+See [Feeding ZAP Documentation Data](#feeding-zap-documentation-data) for more details.

 2. Debug